How to Use Aider: Atomic Git Commits & Architect Mode (2026 Guide)

 npm run build

-Example: full workflow
+Example: end-to-end workflow

 # Start an Aider session